AAlchemist/cs-notes/Database/Database-Management-Systems.md

 - Data organization transparency
   - Location transparency: We don't care where the data comes from.
   - Naming transparency: Tables from multiple places could have different names, but users refer to them by only one logical name.
   - Replication transparency: Users don't care about which copy of data they are talking to.
-- Fragmentation transparency
+- Fragmentation
   - Horizontal: break a relation into subsets of tuples.
   - Vertical: break a relation into subsets of columns. (must store the primary key with each fragment for reconstruction)